 - Design Excellence: Fellows use their architectural skills to develop buildings, site designs, and neighborhood plans that improve economic, social, cultural, health, and environmental outcomes.

-- Community Engagement: Fellows engage residents, local leaders, advocates, and government officials in community-based design that reflects residents’ needs and desires.
+- Community Engagement: Fellows become an integral piece of the network among residents, local leaders, advocates, and government officials advocating for community-based design and development that reflects local residents’ needs and desires.

 - Sustainability: Fellows integrate Enterprise’s Green Communities Criteria and other leading sustainable building methods to transform the design, location, and building of affordable homes for people of low-income.